Franz Schubert: Complete editions

-From 1884 to 1897, Breitkopf & Härtel published Franz Schubert's Works, a critical edition including a contribution made – among others – by Johannes Brahms, editor of the first series containing eight symphonies.
+From 1884 to 1897, Breitkopf & Härtel published Franz Schubert's Works, a critical edition including a contribution made, among others, by Johannes Brahms, who edited the first series containing eight symphonies.
 The publication of the Neue Schubert-Ausgabe by Bärenreiter started in the second half of the 20th century.

 Deutsch catalogue

 Since relatively few of Schubert's works were published in his lifetime, only a small number of them have opus numbers assigned, and even in those cases, the sequence of the numbers does not give a good indication of the order of composition.
 The Austrian musicologist Otto Erich Deutsch (1883–1967) is known for compiling the first comprehensive catalogue of Schubert's works.
 This was first published in English in 1951 (Schubert Thematic Catalogue) and subsequently revised for a new edition in German in 1978 (Franz Schubert: Thematisches Verzeichnis seiner Werke in chronologischer Folge – Franz Schubert: Thematic Catalogue of His Works in Chronological Order).